 The first half was heartening on the defensive end.
 The second half was a soul-crushing reminder that this team has a long, long way to go on both sides of the ball.
+The Celts beat the Sixers by 31 and it felt much worse than that.

 Here's a look at the rotations tonight, if you can pull anything meaningful from them you're a better man than I (click to enlarge):